HOL-Theorem-Prover/HOL/doc/next-release.md

 (Released: xxxxxx)

-We are pleased to announce the ?????? release of HOL4.
+We are pleased to announce the Trindemossen 1 release of HOL4.
+We have changed the name (from Kananaskis) because of the kernel change reflected by the new efficient compute tool (see below).

 Contents
 --------